-- Thinking and talking about body appearance, weight and food
+- Preoccupied with body appearance, weight and food

-- Change in clothing style (e.g. wearing loose fitting clothing to hide weight loss
+- Change in clothing style (e.g. wearing loose fitting clothing to hide weight loss)

 - Difficulty concentrating